pyscf/pyscf.github.io/source/install.rst

   $ conda install -c pyscf pyscf

-Extended modules are not available on conda cloud.
+Extension modules are not available on conda cloud.
 They should be installed with pip command or through environment variable `PYSCF_EXT_PATH` (see the section :ref:`installing_extproj`).